tillbiskup/evedata/docs/architecture.rst

     Currently, one very common and heavily used abstraction of the data contained in an eveH5 file is a two-dimensional data array (basically a table with column headers, implemented as pandas dataframe).
 As it stands, many problems in the data analysis and preprocessing of data come from the inability of this abstraction to properly represent the data.
 Two obvious cases, where this 2D approach simply breaks down, are:

     * subscans -- essentially a 2D dataset on its own
-    * adaptive average detector saving the individual, non-averaged values (implemented using MPSKIP)
+    * adaptive average detector channel saving the individual, non-averaged values (implemented using MPSKIP)

     Furthermore, as soon as spectra (1D) or images (2D) are recorded for a given position (count), the 2D data array abstraction breaks down as well.